tomek-i/vscode-settings-boilerplate/README.md

 - `esbenp.prettier-vscode`: Integrates Prettier, a code formatter, into VS Code.

-- `msjsdiag.debugger-for-chrome`: Adds support for debugging JavaScript in Google Chrome to VS Code.

 - `editorconfig.editorconfig`: Integrates EditorConfig, a tool for maintaining consistent coding styles, into VS Code.

 - `ms-azuretools.vscode-docker`: Adds Docker integration to VS Code.